nipreps/nipreps-book/README.md

 submitting changes, follow the standard GitHub workflow and ensure the book builds locally (`pixi run build-book`) before opening a pull request.

-## License and citation
+## Citation

-NiPreps Book is distributed under the terms of the [3-Clause BSD License](LICENSE).
 If you use the material in your own work, please cite the project as described in [CITATION.cff](CITATION.cff).